 It is important for students to consider the courses most suitable for them, taking into account their own strengths and weaknesses.
 The first part of the process is to find out about the courses and how they are assessed.
 This handbook contains a great deal of information for students and parents about the courses being offered.
-Parents also have an opportunity to find out more about courses at the Year 8 Options Evening on Tuesday 11 February.
+Parents also have an opportunity to find out more about courses at the Year 8 Options Evening on Tuesday 6 February 2024.

-We believe that the curriculum pathway recommended for your child will offer the best route to success at KS4.
+We believe that our recommendations on the options form for your child will offer the best route to success at KS4.
 This suggestion has been based on the student's performance and aptitude so far at Foundation Stage.
 Students should find that within the recommended pathway they will be able to choose the subjects that are appropriate for them.
-Further guidance and advice is available from Mr Jones, Head of Year 8, and Mr Thomas, Assistant Headteacher, throughout the options process.
+Further guidance and advice are available from Mr Bryant, Head of Year 8, and Mr Thomas, Assistant Headteacher, throughout the options process.
 Both will be available at the parents' meetings for consultation over this process.